Firebird Portfolio Cover Thumbnail.jpg

 Dance Theatre of Harlem invited me to reimagine their signature classic Firebird as an animated piece that helps audiences connect with the story beyond the stage.
 A classic ballet reimagined through a Caribbean lens, the narrative is set in Haiti, drawing from Caribbean folklore and landscape alongside Afro-futuristic influences.
 It follows a Prince whose encounter with the Firebird—an ethereal, transformative force—leads him to a Princess bound by a powerful Sorcerer’s curse.
 When all seems lost, the Firebird’s return shifts their fate.

-The project was developed as a short animated film alongside a graphic-novel-style print companion to the ballet.
+The project was developed as a short animated film alongside a graphic-novel-style print companion to the ballet and a coloring page.
 Together, these pieces help audiences, especially those unfamiliar with the work, understand the narrative of the ballet.
 Using expressive shapes, bold colors and movement inspired by dance, the visuals translate the stage story into an accessible animated world.

 The Storyboard

 The animation began with storyboarding the key moments of the narrative.
 These boards established the visual pacing of the story, translating the emotional beats of the ballet into a sequence of cinematic scenes.
-Each frame explored how movement, scale, and composition could echo the language of dance while guiding the viewer through the Prince’s journey and his encounters with the Firebird, the Princess, and the Sorcerer.
+Each frame explored how movement, scale, and composition could echo the story while guiding the viewer through the Prince’s journey and his encounters with the Firebird, the Princess, and the Sorcerer.

 Because the original ballet runs about 30 minutes, the animation required distilling Igor Stravinsky’s score into a piece under two minutes.
 We carefully selected key musical moments that captured the emotional turning points of the story, editing the composition to preserve its integrity while creating seamless transitions that supported the narrative rhythm of the film.